 My dearest boys,

 So excited!
-School is starting today!
-This is your big day!
-Summer was so fun, but … I know you are not excited for classes to start so much as you are to see your friends.
+School is about to start!
+Admit it: you’re looking forward to a bit more structure in your day, right?
+Summer is a nice laid-back time, but … it is good to have a more regular schedule.
+I know you’re not excited for classes to start so much as you are to see your friends.
 What fun it will be to tell them all about your summer, your adventures, and your triumphs!
 So much and so little has changed.

+Boys, another suggestion, if I may.
 Be the example kid in class.
 Be the one that your classmates go home and tell their mom and dad about at the dinner table because they admire you so.
 Be the kid that other kids want to be.
-And be that kid not because you are the smartest or the coolest, and not because you are the fastest or the funniest.
+And be that dinner-table-conversation-topic kid not because you are the smartest or the coolest, and not because you are the fastest or the funniest.
 Be that kid because you are the kindest.
 And because you reach out and you include.
 To be known as someone who is kind is one of the greatest compliments a person can garner.

-This school year that is about to open?
+My boys, this school year that is about to open?
 So many adventures await you.
 Embrace them.
 I can’t wait to hear about each and every one of them.
-May you wake up every day, enthused for another day of learning, of being amazing boys, and of making the most of the opportunities you are lucky enough to be given.
+May you wake up every day, enthused for another day of learning, of being amazing boys, and of making the most of the opportunities you are lucky enough to enjoy every single day.

-I love you all, with all of my heart, and more than you will ever know.
+I love you all, with all of my heart, more than you will ever know.